v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicysetting_update.md

 # Update officePolicySetting

 Update the properties of a officePolicySetting object.
-Only settings with the settingState "Draft" can be updated.
+Only draft settings can be modified.

 ### HTTP request
 <!-- { "blockType": "ignored" } -->